-Quick questions can be answered during CNSM Academic Advising Center walk-in hours.
+Quick questions can be answered during CNSM Academic Advising Center drop-in hours.
 For more complex questions, pre-majors can schedule an appointment to meet with their pre-major advisor, and fully declared majors can meet with their major advisor.

 The greatest misconception about tutoring is that it is only for failing students or students who lack ability.
 The reality is quite the contrary: all students can benefit from tutoring.
 Even if you aren't struggling with any particular class, tutors can help you become a more efficient learner.